jinpavg/rnbo-unity-webgl/unity-tutorial.md

 }

 ```
 So now, if all goes according to plan, we will have passed the string `"modTwo"` and the value of `horizLoc` to `setParamWithFloat()`, which will convert that string to a string that our Javascript can use and pass that converted string and the value of `horizLoc` to `updateParamWithFloat()`, over in our our Javascript file.
-Then, `updateParamWithFloat()` will look for a parameter in our device whose name matches that string, and, if it exists, will set its value to the absolute value of `horizLoc`. **Whew!** What a journey.
+Then, `updateParamWithFloat()` will look for a parameter in our device whose name matches that string, and, if it exists, will set its value to the absolute value of `horizLoc`.

 ### Building our Game